AnyLog-co/documentation/deployments/Kubernetes/deploying_node.md

 Below is a sample questionnaire for a _Generic_ (nicknamed REST) node.
 The node will set the environment variables as well as connect to TCP and REST.

+Since AnyLog is a distributed network, each (data) node can be replicated across different machines / instances.
+As such, while deployment with Kubernetes allows for [Kubernernaties replication](https://kubernetes.io/docs/concepts/workloads/controllers/replicationcontroller/), we recommend our [High-Availability](../../high%20availability.md) alternative.

 ```editorconfig
 anylog@anylog-builder:~$ bash $HOME/deployments/deployment_scripts/deploy_node.sh
 Node Type [default: rest | options: rest, master, operator, publisher, query, info]: rest